 I came to London 15 years ago.
 I had a Master’s in Marketing and Management and initially spent several months doing sales, marketing and PR for a small book publishing company.

 I left this job (without having another one to go to – a big mistake!) as I wanted to figure out what I really wanted to do, although I did not expect to be unemployed for almost a year…

-I thought with some PR and marketing experience, I’d find a job pretty easily.
+I thought that with some PR and marketing experience, I’d find a job pretty easily.
 How wrong I was – I must have received over 30 rejection letters in the first couple of months.
 I did not understand what I was doing wrong.

-Crucially I understand how HR and Talent departments work, what they’re looking for and what turns them off.
+Crucially, I understand how HR and Talent Departments work, what they’re looking for and what turns them off.

 My clients get the roles they want – this work is transformative.